Ashraf0011/HIT238/README.md

 Let's talk about myself.
 I'm Ashraful from Bangladesh.
 I'm studying  IT in Charles Darwin University, Darwin NT.
 My major focused on Networking.
-Apart from Networking I love to programe.
+Apart from Networking I love Coding.
 I do try to make iOS apps and web applications.

 ## Welcome to GitHub Pages